IDI-Systems/acre2/docs/index.md

 Open up the css/printstyles.css file and customize the email address (`youremail@domain.com`) that is listed there.
 This email address appears in the bottom left footer of the PDF output.
 You'll also need to create a PDF configuration file following the examples shown in the pdfconfigs folder, and also customize some build scripts following the same pattern shown in the root: pdf-product1.sh

-See the section on [Generating PDFs][mydoc_generating_pdfs] for more details about setting the theme up for this output.
+See the section on [Generating PDFs][acre2_generating_pdfs] for more details about setting the theme up for this output.

 ## Blogs / News